bastings/bastings.github.io/index.md

 ## Hello

 Hi, welcome to my website!
 My name is Jasmijn (she/they), and I'm a Senior Research Scientist at [Google DeepMind](https://www.deepmind.com/).
 I'd like to make machine learning (or "AI") work for **everyone**.
-To get there I'm currently interested in the following topics:
+To help get there I'm currently interested in the following topics:

 - Interpretability, Explainable AI (XAI), explainability
 - Bias, gender bias, gender-fair language, gender-fair language technology